AmanuelFeyissa/From-the-greats/README.md

 # From-the-greats
-Motivation/Inspirational Quotes from the greats
+Motivation/Inspirational Quotes from the greats [School Proj]

 # How To Run